 IoT Solutions Consultant

-Narrowband Internet of Things, generally referred to as NB-IoT, is a cellular technology focussed on connecting everyday objects to the Internet, allowing the transfer of small amounts of data over more extended periods.
-This NB-IoT technology, developed by 3GPP, is a key component of the Low Power Wide Area Network (LPWAN) radio technology standard as a means to address the lack of a standard that addresses a wide range of cellular devices and services.
-At the time when the specification was frozen in 3GPP Release 13, NB-IoT technology was mainly focussed on indoor coverage, low cost, long battery life, and high connection density.
-But that isn’t to say Narrow Band IoT has not proved to be a sublime choice concerning other specifications as well.
+Narrowband Internet of Things, generally referred to as NB-IoT, is a cellular technology focused on connecting everyday objects to the Internet, allowing the transfer of small amounts of data over more extended periods.
+This NB-IoT technology, developed by 3GPP, is a key component of the Low Power Wide Area Network (LPWAN) radio technology standard.
+The development of NB-IoT technology addressed the lack of a standard that addresses a wide range of cellular devices and services.
+Narrowband IoT explained that at the time when the specification was frozen in 3GPP Release 13, NB-IoT technology was mainly focused on indoor coverage, low cost, long battery life, and high connection density.
+However, Narrowband IoT has also proved to be a sublime choice concerning other specifications as well.

 Narrowband IoT was defined to adhere to the features of LTE.
-This has allowed it to integrate into already prevalent LTE networks, demonstrating the versatility and applicability of NB-IoT in various IoT scenarios.
+This has allowed NB-IoT technology to integrate into already prevalent LTE networks, demonstrating the versatility and applicability of NB-IoT in various IoT scenarios.

 Generally, in the absence of proper coverage, it is a weary task “connecting” things, given considerations like the absolute necessity of high power to enable speedy transfer, which in turn is always a constant drain on the battery.
 Cellular IoT is traditionally designed for the transfer of high quantities of data and is considered ideal for sensor-based low-bandwidth-data projects.
 As a result, they are not precisely considered ideal for the transfer of small amounts of infrequent data.